ably/tutorials/README.md

 # Building a Realtime Commenting App

-## Step 7 - Install and configure the Ably realtime client library
+## Step 8 - Build the comment form

 The full instructions for this tutorial can be found [here](https://ably.com/tutorials/reactjs-realtime-commenting).